aperto-frontend/veams-workshop-2017/exercises/02-veams-cli-components/README.md

 We use Libsass as standard SCSS compiler.

 ## Frontend Methodology
-We build Veams-Components with the Veams Methodology:
+We build 02 veams cli components with the Veams Methodology:
 * http://veams.org/methodology/

 ## Setup